 “As volatility rises, the best course of action is to ensure you invest with active managers who possess a strong track record, stay focused on the long term, and remain well diversified,” Spika wrote, likening market volatility to a roller coaster.

 Many observers have expected some level of correction to occur at some point given that markets had been on a long-term growth pattern since the market trough in 2009.
 The S&P 500 Index®, spurred on by quantitative easing and a near-zero Fed Funds rate, had gained more than 200% since 2009 and has not had a 10% or greater correction in more than three years, Spika observed.

 Active management firms, like GuideStone, are thought by many to be better suited for volatile markets, which create more dispersion and lower correlations among stock prices, giving our sub-advisors a better chance to identify companies that are undervalued, Spika said.

 "Long-term retirement investors should keep their focus on their goals, and not on short-term market fluctuations,” Hawkins said.
 “Participants should focus on being appropriately diversified, their long-term investment objectives and time horizon and less on day-to-day market moves.”

 When dealing with a period of volatility, GuideStone recommends keeping four principles in mind:

 - Always focus on your objectives, not your emotions.
 Specifically regarding retirement participants, these assets are to serve needs for a long period of time.
 Make sure your objectives and actions are consistent with your time horizon.
-Investors can choose to use GuideStone Advisor’s GPS: Guided Planning Services to assist in determining an age-appropriate investment allocation.

 - Avoid making impulsive decisions.
 “Guard against making ad hoc changes in your portfolio,” Hawkins said.
 “Making changes based on short-term market movements is almost a guarantee for failure as it promotes ‘buying high and selling low.’”